varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 steroids.config.tabBar.selectedTabTintColor = "#11aeef"
 {% endhighlight %}

+Setting `selectedTabTintColor` overrides `tabTitleColor` for the title of the selected tab.

+In addition, the default icon tint color of the unselected tab(s) can be disabled with the `<preference name="DisableTabBarUnselectedIconTintColor" value="true" />` tag set in `config.ios.xml`.
+For further information, see [the config.ios.xml guide][config-xml-ios-guide].

 ### Tab bar background image (iOS-only)

 On iOS, you can set a background image for the tab bar that will be used throughout the application.
 Path is relative to the root of the `dist/` folder.
 Appending a `@2x` before the file extension makes Retina-resolution images scale down correctly.
 The correct height for a Retina-resolution tab bar is 98px.
 The background image will repeat horizontally to cover the entire tab bar.